Can we Change the Electoral College? Should we Change the Electoral College?

 Is the Electoral College Fair Today?

 Today the less populated southern states that benefited from the compromise still tend to be more rural and less populated.
 Meanwhile, the other rural states in the middle of the country tend to share their population size and politics.
-One could argue that if we went by majority vote it would lead to politicians favoring populated states like New York and Texas and thus, one could argue the college is still fair in that it offers these less populated states fair representation.
+One could argue that if we went by majority vote, it would lead to politicians favoring populated states like New York and Texas and thus, one could argue the college is still fair in that it offers these less populated states fair representation.

 However, one could also argue that it is unfair that two of the last six elections (Gore and Clinton), had candidates win the popular vote, but lose the election due to the College.
-NOTE: As of writing this Clinton is projected to have won the popular vote.

 FACT: Electoral votes do not correlate with the population.
 California has almost 40,000,000 people and 55 electoral votes, while Wyoming has almost 600,000 people and 3 electoral votes.
 Rounding out the math, 700,000 Californians get a 1 electoral vote while 200,000 Wyomingites get 1 vote.
 Thus, Wyomingites have over three times the power per person of Californians, as do other less populated states like Rhode Island.